-Here we are on the brink of 2015, and as I do every year during the weeks leading up to Christmas, I reflect back.
-I don’t know about you, but with the passing years it seems that my mind turns even more readily to those innocent years of childhood.
+Here we are on the brink of 2018, and as I do every year during the weeks leading up to Christmas, I reflect back.
+I don’t know about you, but with the passing years, it seems that my mind turns even more readily to those innocent years of childhood.
 Frankly, adulthood isn’t what it is cracked up to be…loaded with its’ inevitable responsibilities, emotional roller-coaster moments, and inescapable tragedies.
 It certainly makes you long for the old days, where being naughty or nice was the only worry on your mind.
-Still there is lots to give thanks for, and many blessings have come my way through the year, not the least of which is all your friendships.
+Still, there are lots to give thanks for, and many blessings have come my way through the year, not the least of which is all your friendships.
 I appreciate you coming back, reading, and commenting on my stories.
-Here’s wishing all of you a Merry Christmas, and a happy and healthy 2015!
+Here’s wishing all of you a Merry Christmas, and a happy and healthy 2018!

 My First Christmas Party with “The Streets of San Francisco” by Tony Piazza

 San Francisco skyline at Christmas

 The Christmas season is a great time to reflect on the past.
 Family gatherings, friends stopping by for good cheer, sumptuous treats and colorful gifts are all part of the memories we conjure up on the days leading up to the twenty-fifth.